 Class A Shares Sales Charges.
 Purchases of Class A Shares of the Fund are subject to a front-end sales charge of up to 3.50% of the total purchase price; however, sales charges may be reduced for large purchases as indicated below.
 For Class A Shares sold by the Distributor, the Distributor will receive the sales charge imposed on purchases of Class A Shares (or any contingent deferred sales charge paid on redemptions) and may retain the full amount of such sales charge.
 The sales charges or underwriter concessions (the difference between the sales charge and the dealer reallowance) received by the Distributor may be made available to the Fund for pre-approved marketing expenses or may be used to offset the compensation owed by the Adviser to the Distributor for its services.
 Sales charges are not imposed on Shares that are purchased with reinvested dividends or other distributions.
 The table below indicates the front-end sales charge as a percentage of both the offering price and the net amount invested.
-The term "offering price" includes the front-end sales charge.
-Because of rounding in the calculation of the "offering price", the actual sales charge you pay may be more or less than that calculated using the percentages shown below.
+The term "offering price" includes the front-end sales charge between the sales charge between or less than that calculated using the percentages shown below.